appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 * **Application Resources:** These are resources related to the applications built in Appsmith, such as individual pages or views within the application.
 * **Datasource and Queries:** These are resources related to databases or queries created in Appsmith, such as a MongoDB setup used as a data source.
-* **Groups and Roles:** These are resources related to the roles available for the workspaces in an Appsmith instance.
+* **Groups and Roles:** These are resources related to the roles available for the workspaces and custom groups & roles available in an Appsmith instance.
 For example, if you have two workspaces - H.R. and Finance - then roles related to H.R. and finance would be available.
 * **Others:** These are resources related to workspaces and audit logs in Appsmith.

 ## Permissions